sougannkyou/AppShareCilp/README.md

     </li>
 </ul>
 <hr />
-<h1>How is NiceClip useful?</h1>
+<h1>How is AppShareClip useful?</h1>
 <p>
     When I'm programming, I often find myself in a situation in which I, for instance, cut a function with the intention of pasting it back somewhere else but I forget to paste it and copy something else in my clipboard.
 But wait!
 Now my whole function is gone!
 Now I have to
     Ctrl + Z to retrieve my precious code!
-To avoid this kind of situation is essentially why I decided to build NiceClip.
+To avoid this kind of situation is essentially why I decided to build AppShareClip.
     I found such an application is also useful in the context of a job that requires a lot of data entry.
 </p>
 <hr />